SSRS – Handling multiple value parameter/filters in reporting services

 Functional SSRS Report

-Now the filter should work, and if you select, for example, Australia and Canada as regions, only customers from these two regions should be displayed.
+Once configured, the filter will function correctly.
+For example, if Australia and Canada are selected as regions, only customers from these two regions will be displayed.

 SSRS multiple values result of the report

-Another way to pass values from a parameter to an SQL query is through a function.
-In the database, you can create a table function that parses the parameter values into a table, and then you can INNER JOIN that table in the dataset, automatically limiting the result.
+An alternative method to pass multiple parameter values to a SQL query is via a database function.
+You can create a table-valued function that parses the parameter values into a table, which can then be INNER JOINed with the dataset to automatically filter the results.

 Leave a Reply